Suspect in California officer’s killing accused of battery

-SACRAMENTO, Calif.
-(AP) — A California man accused of killing a rookie Sacramento police officer was a wanted man when the fatal shots were fired.
+“This was an ambush-style attack on Sacramento police officers that lasted for hours.
+Under the most dangerous and trying circumstances, our officers performed admirably,” the chief said.

-Nine days before Officer Tara O’Sullivan was gunned down Wednesday, a judge issued a warrant for the arrest of Adel Sambrano Ramos for failing to appear on a charge of battering a young woman.
+Nine days before the officer’s killing, a judge issued a warrant for Ramos’s arrest for failing to appear on a charge of battering a young woman.

-It’s unclear if any attempt was made to arrest him before police say he opened fire as O’Sullivan and other officers helped an unidentified woman clear out her belongings from a Sacramento home as part of a domestic violence call.
+Police said he opened fire as O’Sullivan and other officers helped an unidentified woman clear out her belongings from the garage of a North Sacramento home.

+Police earlier had found two guns in a neighboring home associated with Ramos and so a total of five officers went to the garage, where they were ambushed, police said.

 California Police Chiefs Association President Ronald Lawrence said that’s typical, but in this case tragically allowed the “appalling” slaying of an officer.